astropy/astropy/docs/table/indexing.rst

    >>> t = Table([(1, 2, 3, 4), (5, 6, 7, 8)], names=('a', 'b'))
    >>> t.add_index('a')

+The optional argument "unique" may be specified to create an index with uniquely valued elements.

 To create a composite index on multiple columns, pass a list of columns instead::